 My first semester there was a disaster.
 I had no idea how to study, and I spent most of my time partying.
 The result?
 I got a 2.69 GPA.
 I had to keep a 3.4 for my scholarship, so they sent me an official letter saying I was on probation.

 I thought I wanted a degree in finance so I was taking business classes.
 Then I met a guy who sold weed, so one day I went over to his dorm room.
 I’d never seen so many computers.
-He was getting a degree in information systems.
 He showed me Linux for the first time (it was Red Hat Linux 5.2).
 I had no idea there were operating systems besides Windows.

 I got really obsessed with computers.
 I learned how to take one apart and put it back together.
 I built them for friends.
 I spent hours chatting online on something called IRC.
 I started working for the campus IT department.
 I became an expert in Linux.
-And I quit taking business classes, switching my major to information systems.
+And I quit taking business classes and switched my major.

-When I started college, I thought I wanted to do one thing.
-I wound up doing something completely different.
-But I needed to explore different fields to figure that out.
-Now I wonder if I could have explored on my own, without going to college?
+When I started college I thought I wanted to do one thing.
+But I wound up doing something completely different.
+And now I wonder if I could have explored that on my own, without going to college?
 Let’s see.

 No more curfew, and drugs and alcohol are everywhere.
 I lived in a fraternity house for three years, and probably drank at least a case of beer a week (always “Natty Light”).
 By my senior year I had tried all kinds of drugs.
 As for hooking up?
 There’s no parents so there’s a lot of it.

 You pay tuition to learn stuff from professors.
 If you go to class, do your work, and get decent grades then they give you a degree at the end.
 And when you get out, if the job market has a demand for your degree, then you get a 9-5 job and get to start paying back your loans.